a friendlier tube for our planet.

 what are you doing to ensure these tubes are accepted by recycling facilities?

-in 2019, we earned recognition for technical recyclability from the APR (association of plastic recyclers), showing that tubes of the right design are compatible with the HDPE #2 container recycling process.
-Colgate also tested the sortability of tubes in the lab as well as in the field at MRFs (sorting facilities); data from these efforts shows that our full size tubes are able to make it through to the container line successfully, and there is minimal mis-sorting.
+in 2019, our parent company Colgate-Palmolive Company’s first recyclable tube design earned recognition for technical recyclability from the APR (association of plastic recyclers), showing that tubes of the right design are compatible with HDPE #2 container recycling. we also tested the sortability of tubes; data show that our full size tubes are able to be successfully sorted with minimal mis-sorting.